loomio/loomio-docs/en/src/user_manual/groups/tags/index.md

 - [Create tags](#create-tags)
 - [Edit tags](#edit-tags)

-Category tags make it easy to find threads of a certain type or topic.
+Category tags make it easy to find threads and polls of a certain type or topic.

 On your group page, click on **tags** to see the category tags used in your group.
 Note that alongside each tag name is the number of threads with this tag.